 19. A Product Discount

-If you already have a product or service and are trying to grow your email list around your existing offer, one great way to get people to subscribe to your list is to give them a discount.
+If you already have a product or service and are trying to grow your email list around your existing offer, one great way to get people to subscribe to your list is to give them a discount or sales promotion.
 Many online retailers (both independent and large) use this strategy.

 20. The Motivating Case Study

 When we want to do something or learn something, it's far easier if we know how others have done it before us.
 We want to know what they did that worked, what didn't work, and how we can use the same methods in our own lives.
 That's where the case study comes in.
 If you can use yourself as a case study to demonstrate something you're trying to teach with your website or blog… Or (even better) if you have a client or reader who has found some great success with the same thing, offer a case study.
 These are very enticing for us.

 In some situations, printables can be life savers.
 For any sort of planning, even if your readers don't print the printable off, just having the document in their arsenal can help them feel more “on top of things”.
 This was certainly the case for me when I was planning my wedding.
 That's how I ended up on a couple of great email lists that gave me a ton of value to help me plan.
 For example, The Offbeat Bride offers free printable wedding checklists to help her audience … well, plan their weddings.